-Do you have questions about your legal options, call at (727) 493-4418 or contact our law offices in Clearwater, Florida, to schedule a free consultation today.
+We can help you determine whether you’re entitled to compensation under Florida personal injury laws.
+If you have questions about your legal options, contact our attorneys in Clearwater, Florida, to schedule a free consultation.

 You may not know where to turn for help if you were injured on the job.
 While you’re struggling with injuries, your employer or the insurance company may challenge your right to receive the compensation you deserve.
 An experienced Clearwater personal injury lawyer can help you stand up and fight for what’s fair.

-At Winters & Yonker, P.A., we have decades of experience in personal injury and workers’ compensation law.
+At Winters & Yonker Personal Injury Lawyers, we have decades of experience in personal injury and workers’ compensation law.

 When you hire us, our lawyers will help with your claim by: